Okibe00/Refresher/README.md

-# Refresher
+# REFRESHER
-A repository created to refresh knowledge on git commands
+This repository was created to remind me of git commands after leaving programing for awhile.